 I am so excited about how Colton’s Valentines turned out this year!
 I wanted to do a non-candy Valentine for multiple reasons, the main one being to give out something a little different than the norm.
 He’ll be passing these out at his playgroup, which consists of about 15 kids ages 1-5.
-Another plus for non-candy Valentines is that they are food allergy friendly!
-A couple of his little friends are allergic to certain candies and I wanted to be sure that no one felt left out.
+These non-candy Valentines for toddlers are perfect!

 To make these Valentines, you’ll need Krazy Straws, hole punch, cardstock, marker, Kool-Aid (optional), and tape (if using Kool-Aid).
 You can certainly make them without adding Kool-Aid, however, I liked adding the red Kool-Aid to make them feel more Valentinesy.
 That’s a word, right?
 You could also use all red or pink straws if you want to be extra festive.

 The adorable printable I used for the tags is from Kinzie’s Kreations.
 Marci Coombs also has a similar option.
 Both are free to download.
 Of course, you could also design your own tag if you’re an overachiever (I am not).

 The most challenging part of this non-candy Valentines for toddlers project was cutting out all the tags.
 The printable I used has an intricate border and my hand literally wouldn’t stop shaking when I finished cutting them out.
 Oh, the sacrifices we make in the name of toddler crafting.

 Once the tags are cut, write your child’s name on them.
 Then, punch a hole in the top and bottom of each one.
 You can then weave it onto your straw.
 Next, tape a Kool-Aid packet onto the straw.
 Experiment with the placement of the tag and packet to see what looks best with the specific straws you have.